CAREERS IN THE SUBSEA INDUSTRY

 DIVING

-With expansion in the oil and gas sector and new developments in offshore wind farms, there is continued demand for divers.
+At the moment there is a world-wide shortage of divers, so if diving is the career you want to go for this is a great time to break into the industry.
+With expansion in the oil and gas sector and new developments such as offshore wind-farms there is a high demand for divers.
+Up for an adventure?
 This can be a tough job physically and emotionally, but for those who want a challenge, commercial diving can be an exciting and very rewarding career.

-At the start of their careers, most divers will build initial experience with inshore diving work before making the move to better paid jobs offshore.
+At the start of their careers many divers will build initial experience with inshore diving work before making the move to better paid jobs offshore.
 Many divers start with civil engineering jobs, working on harbours, dams and inland waterways.
 There are also opportunities in areas such as the media, scientific and archaeological diving, inshore construction and scallop diving.

-Getting your first job will be the hardest part, as you will still need to gain work experience, however the more vocational skills you have to offer employers, the easier it is to get your foot on the first rung of the ladder.
-At The Underwater Centre, we offer key career packages which include crucial industry skills training, check out our courses pages to find out more about the range of additional skills we offer.
-By training at The Underwater Centre you will also receive vital additional time in the water; significantly more than at some other schools, providing you with valuable extra experience.
+Getting your first job will be hardest as you will still need to gain work experience, and the more vocational skills you have to offer employers, the easier it is to get your foot on the first rung of the ladder.
+At The Underwater Centre we do offer key career packages with industry skills training, check out our courses section to find out more about this.

-Pay rates can begin at £100 per day when you first start, for unskilled work.
+Pay rates can begin at £120 p/d when you first start for unskilled work and go up to £1000 and higher for skilled mixed gas divers working offshore.
 After gaining sufficient experience as an air diver you can return to complete Closed Bell training and become a saturation diver.
-Salary rates for skilled mixed gas divers working offshore are over £1000 per day.

 To find out more about diver training options click here.